No Daddy’s In The Room, Please

-Babies digestive tracts are completely sterile until they get their “first meal” . . . a dose of good and bad bacteria as they pass through the birth canal.
+When they pass through the birth canal, babies get a “first meal” of good and bad bacteria from their mother.
 (If they are delivered by caesarean the bacterial profile changes with less beneficial and more pathogenic stuff . . . a topic for another day.)

-When we have primarily beneficial bacteria in our birth canals it provides babies with the strains they need to digest food, keep pathogens in check, supports the immune system and even creates vitamins such as K2.
+When we have primarily beneficial bacteria in our birth canals it provides babies with the strains they need to digest food, keep pathogens in check, support the immune system and even create vitamins such as K2.
 On the other hand, pathogenic bacteria can cause diarrhea and colic in the short term, with more serious effects later on.

 So despite the widespread belief that everything within a 100 mile radius of our newborn baby should be sanitized, boiled, or wrapped in plastic, introducing bacteria is really a vital milestone in promoting a baby’s health.
 But not just any bacteria!
 GOOD bacteria!!

 Unfortunately, we live in the age of stress, antibiotics and junk food, so a birth canal populated with beneficial bacteria is not something most of us should take for granted (including me).
 So on your baby’s birth day why not give them the gift that will last a lifetime . . . a properly colonized birth canal.
 Yep, I really said that.
 Isn’t it a wonder Hallmark hasn’t snatched me up to write greeting cards by now?

 Oh, you want suggestions for how to actually do this???
 Well, here you go!

 Easy At-Home Methods for Introducing Beneficial Bacteria to the Birth Canal